 Why You Need A Pair In Your Wardrobe

 Sportsluxe is the white sneaker’s biggest advocate.
-The active-fashion style is dominating the runway – a quasi-relaxed approach to style this season – prompting fashion-lead lads and celebs on the red carpet to take up the street chic look.
+The active-fashion style is dominating the runway prompting fashion-lead lads and celebs on the red carpet to take up the street chic look.

-While the white sneaker won’t come anything close to your average treadmill trudging trainer, it will resemble something sleek, clean and rather vintage (void of any sort of pre-loved aesthetic, that is).
+While the white sneaker won’t come anything close to your average running shoe or gym shoe, it will resemble something sleek, clean and rather vintage (void of any sort of pre-loved aesthetic, that is).
 The best part?
 Its versatility.

 The white sneaker – be it low or high cut – comes made in premium leather or cool canvas with minimal details, making them ready to work with any style mix; no sweating required.
 Let’s take a look at the key ways to rock the white sneaker with style.